 Distributed Database Systems is a kind of DBMS where databases are present at different locations and connected via a network.
 Each site in a Distributed Database is capable of accessing and processing local data as well as remote data.
 Although, distributed DBMS is capable of effective communication and data sharing still it suffers from various disadvantages are as following below.

 - Complex nature :

-Distributed Databases are a network of many computers present at different locations and they provide an outstanding level of performance, availability and of course reliability.
+Distributed Databases are a network of many computers present at different locations and they provide an outstanding level of performance, availability, and of course reliability.
 Therefore, the nature of Distributed DBMS is comparatively more complex than a centralized DBMS.
-Complex software are required for Distributed DBMS .
+Complex software is required for Distributed DBMS.
 Also, It ensures no data replication, which adds even more complexity in its nature.

 - Overall Cost :